bsorahan/certbot-kong/README.md

 ### Advanced Usage
 Refer to certbot documentation for usage of certbot https://certbot.eff.org/docs/using.html.
 As certbot-kong is a plugin for certbot the documentation describes other common usage such as automated certificate renewal.

-Certbot-kong has both authenticator and installer plugin components which can be be substituted with other plugins as requried.
+Certbot-kong has both authenticator and installer plugin components which can be substituted with other plugins as requried.
 See https://certbot.eff.org/docs/using.html#combining-plugins.

 For certbot-kong plugin configuration options run:
 ```sh